Qualitative Behavior of Solutions to a Forced Nonlocal Thin-Film Equation: Introduction

 Recent studies indicate that degenerate parabolic equations with nonlocal operators outperform classical thin-film models in hydraulic fracturing simulations, resulting in the following order $2s+2$ nonlocal equation

 where $I=-\left( -\Delta \right)^s$ and the parameter $s \in (0,1)$ is related to the properties of the medium in which the fracture spreads.
 For $s=0$, \eqref{222} reduces to the Porous Medium Equation.
 When $s = 1$, it coincides with the Thin-Film Equation.
-For the critical case $s = \frac{1}{2}$, Imbert and Mellet \cite{CIAM} first established the existence of nonnegative solutions to problem \eqref{222}.
+For the critical case $s = \frac{1}{2}$, Imbert and Mellet \cite{CIAM} first established the existence of non-negative solutions to problem \eqref{222}.
 Tarhini \cite{RT} later extended this existence result to all $s \in (0,1)$.
 Furthermore, De Nitti and Taranets \cite{NDRMT} employed a localized entropy estimate and a Stampacchia-type lemma to prove finite speed of propagation and derive sufficient conditions for the waiting-time phenomenon in one dimension.
 Subsequently, De Nitti, Lisini, Segatti, and Taranets \cite{NDSL} generalized these results to bounded domains in $\mathbb{R}^d$.

-Motivated by aforementioned works, we aim to study the existence and long-time behavior of solutions to problem \eqref{1.1}.
+Motivated by aforementioned works, we aim to study the existence and long-time behavior of non-negative solutions to problem \eqref{1.1}.
 In particular, we aim to discuss the dependence of the asymptotic behavior of solutions on inhomogeneous forces.
-To be more precise, we establish some explicit relation between the asymptotic behavior of solutions and different inhomogeneous forces.
 To the best of our knowledge, such problem has not been rigorously studied previously.
 Indeed, in dealing with such problems, we have to face some challenges including the lack of $L^{1}$ mass conservation and loss of the monotonicity of the energy functional.
-To address these challenges, we develop novel techniques and employ energy/entropy methods to establish the existence of solutions for the regularized problem.
-Further, using an embedding theorem and a fractional Poincar\'e's inequality, we establish a positive lower bound for the solution $u$.
-This bound guarantees the existence and positivity of weak solutions for both time-dependent and time-independent inhomogeneous forces.
+Consequently, we develop novel techniques and employ energy/entropy methods to resolve these issues.
 Notably, the main novelties of this work include: